-The Company excludes options with exercise price that are greater than the average market price from the calculation of diluted EPS because their effect would be anti-dilutive.
-In the years ended March 31, 2015, 2014 and 2013, the Company excluded from the calculation of diluted EPS options to purchase 314,454; 314,454; and 815,378 shares, respectively.
+The Company excludes options with exercise prices that are greater than the average market price from the calculation of diluted EPS because their effect would be anti-dilutive.
+In the years ended March 31, 2016, 2015 and 2014, the Company excluded from the calculation of diluted EPS options to purchase 46,033, 314,454 and 314,454 shares, respectively.